What is my primary name?

 - all middle names if you have any, even if you don't normally use them

-The names listed in Section 1 of the NPCS form as your primary surname and primary given names must match any identification you provide for your 100 points of identification.
-The identification you provide should contain your full name which includes all middle names.
+The names listed in Section A of the NCCHC form as your primary surname and primary given names must match the identity documents you provide for your criminal record check.
+The identity documents you provide should contain your full name which includes all middle names.